zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 There's a few interesting attributes about the Dataservice we have specified here.
 First is that it is listed as `type: router`, which is because there are different types of Dataservices that can be made to suit the need.
 Second, the **name** is **table**, which determines both the name seen in logs but also the URL this can be accessed at.
 Finally, **fileName** and **routerFactory** point to the file within `workshop-user-browser-app/lib` where the code can be invoked, and the function that returns the ExpressJS Router, respectively.

-4. [Restart the server](#adding-your-app-to-the-desktop) (as was done when adding the App initially) to load this new Dataservice.
+4. [Restart the server](#adding-your-app-to-the-desktop) (as was done when adding the application initially) to load this new Dataservice.
 This is not always needed but done here for educational purposes.
 5. Access `https://host:port/ZLUX/plugins/org.openmainframe.zowe.workshop-user-browser/services/table/` to see the Dataservice in action.
 It should return all of the rows in the user table, as you did a GET to the root / URL that we just coded.

 ## Adding your first Widget